 miuan wrote:The 900W made quite a lot of smoke last time I used it but it still worked.
 Haven't used it ever since, I need to have a look what's broken inside.

 dnmun wrote:the pwm frequency is so high you would never hear it i think. do you have a picture of which big resistor that was and what the value is? the fan would be turning on when the op amp that controls the output is telling the front end to send juice to the back. so maybe the current is not getting through to the back end like it should. these with the TL494 are different from the newer designs, but the 5W resistor may be a clue.

 pradeepswain wrote:The capacitors right next to rectifier rated 200v are showing 166v on multimeter.
 Is that the starting point in the circuit?

 pradeepswain wrote:Thanks for the detailed information.
 Took a while to check the remaining circuit from following your comment.

 I guess I've found the faulty part.
 The transformer YC-4803J does not show anything significant in output side.
 The input 4 legs show DC287v each.
 But voltage on the 6 legs on secondary side is 0.2v.
 I presume it should also have a fluctuating DC voltage.
 Or could it be the switching transistor that's feeding current.

-Users browsing this forum: Takemehome and 10 guests
+Users browsing this forum: yopappamon and 7 guests